Find Trade Colleges

 • Pin, paste, sew, tie, or staple tickets, tags, or labels to article.

-When polled, Marking Clerks say the following skills are most frequently used in their jobs:
+Marking Clerks state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.